The 12 Best Things to Do in Munich, Germany

 We’ve already mentioned St. Peter’s Church as a thing to do in Munich, so it’s not on the list below.

-Still, these churches are worth a visit, and they are all centrally located within easy reach of Marienplatz.
+Still, these churches are worth visiting and are centrally located, within easy reach of Marienplatz.

 Asamkirche